 Grocery and Restaurant Purchases

 iBotta gives you rewards for purchasing grocery items and select restaurant purchases.
 Simply select the items you are interested in, buy the item(s) in a qualifying store (there is a LONG list of participating stores), and take a photo and upload your store receipt showing your purchase.
 Voila!
 Your cash will be credited shortly to your account!
 Recently branching out from just grocery purchases, iBotta has now added the ability to earn credit from some restaurants and home improvement store purchases.
 I’ve earned (or saved depending on your perspective) over $179.00 since mid April 2013 buying groceries and household items using iBotta. iBotta is available to both iOS and Android users.

 Snap (an app from Groupon) works in much the same way.
 You have to earn a minimum of $20.00 before you are able to cash out.
 Just pay close attention to any special terms which may require you to purchase a particular item from a specific source.

-I began using Snap in October of 2014 and I have already earned over $10.00 with the app.
+I began using Snap in October of 2014 and I have earned over $10.00 with the app which can be downloaded on iOS and Android phones.

 Checkout 51 is an app very similar to iBotta and Snap.
 Buy specific grocery brands and get cash back after uploading your store receipt.
 I joined Checkout 51 in January of 2014 and have earned over $15.00.
 This app requires a minimum of $20.00 before cashing out and only pays by check — no electronic options are available at the moment.
 It is available for both iOS and Android.

 BerryCart is an app in the same vein as the ones above, with one exception.
 BerryCart focuses upon natural and organic food items.
 As they state it in their own words: “you will NOT see products on BerryCart that have High Fructose Corn Syrup, Artificial Sweeteners, or chemicals that you can clean your floor with.”
 I joined BerryCart in late July 2014.
 I’ve earned over $14.00 so far “buying healthy”.